Alice Reinheart: Film

 During a trip abroad, Reinheart "made moving picture shorts in English, German, and French."
 A brief item in a 1932 issue of the trade publication Film Daily reported that she "appeared in several shorts and feature productions for Ufa while in Berlin."
 Her first appearance in an American film was in The Sky Hawk, produced at the Brooklyn Vitaphone studio (not to be confused with The Sky Hawk, produced in 1929 by Fox Film Corporation).
 Feature films in which she appeared included The Lieutenant Wore Skirts, Bachelor Flat, and The Iron Sheriff.

 In 1941, Reinheart participated in a blend of stage and film.
 She was in the cast of Journey to Jerusalem, which was filmed and made available "throughout the land" for exhibition by "more than 25,000 owners and renters of 16 millimeter sound-equipped projectors" as part of a project called Theater-on-Film Inc.

 Television

 Reinheart appeared in a number of television programs, including Dragnet, The Donna Reed Show, The Danny Thomas Show, Get Smart, I Dream of Jeannie, and Mission Impossible.

 Personal life

 Reinheart was an avid reader, so much so that a 1940 magazine article said, "her own home is practically a library with living-quarters attached.
 She has a large collection of fine editions, and a four-volume scrapbook which she began in 1928, into which she copies in her own handwriting excerpts from the world's greatest literature."

 On September 26, 1938, Reinheart married William Burke Miller, who had won a Pulitzer Prize when he was a newspaper reporter.
 They met when he was night manager at NBC.
 Her second marriage was to actor Les Tremayne on December 11, 1945.
+The union ended in divorce in 1962.

 In the 1970s, Reinheart moved to Farmington, Connecticut.
 She was president of the Farmington Historical Society.